lter/LTER-github-index/README.md

-# Welcome to the LTER GitHub Organziation
+# Welcome to the LTER GitHub Organization
 This meta-repository helps with navigation of the repositories under the organizational account "LTER", belonging to the Long Term Ecological Research Network, funded by NSF ([https://lternet.edu](https://lternet.edu/)).
 The  [LTER  program](https://www.nsf.gov/funding/pgm_summ.jsp?pims_id=7671)
-is composed of 28 sites to examine ecological questions at the ecosystem level.
+is composed of 28 sites who apply long-term observation, experiments, and modeling to understand how ecological systems function over decades.

 ## Information Managers (IMC) Committee Working Group Repositories